Sequential Cursed Equilibrium: Evidence from experiments

 Since nature and trader $2$ have continuum action sets, we apply WPCE rather than SCE to the trading games.\footnote{If we discretize the action sets so that SCE is applicable, it would yield similar results to WPCE.} In any WPCE, trader $1$ behaves as in BNE, buying if $t_1 > p_1$ and selling if $t_1 < p_1$.

 Consider the simultaneous treatment.
 Trader $2$ observes $p_1$ and $t_2$.
-In the unique cursed-plausible conjecture at that information set, nature plays $\overline{v}$ with probability $t_2$, and trader $1$ plays a coarse strategy that is independent of $t_1$.
+In every cursed-plausible conjecture at that information set, nature plays $\overline{v}$ with probability $t_2$, and trader $1$ plays a coarse strategy that is independent of $t_1$.
 Thus, WPCE coincides with CE in the simultaneous treatment, predicting na\"ive trading.

 Consider the sequential treatment.
 Trader $2$ observes $p_1$, $p_2$, and $t_2$.
-In the unique cursed-plausible conjecture at that information set, nature plays $\overline{v}$ with probability equal to the Bayesian posterior probability, conditional on $p_1$, $p_2$, and $t_2$.
+In every cursed-plausible conjecture at that information set, nature plays $\overline{v}$ with probability equal to the Bayesian posterior probability, conditional on $p_1$, $p_2$, and $t_2$.
 Thus, WPCE coincides with BNE in the sequential treatment, predicting no na\"ive trading.

 WPCE formalizes the explanation offered by \cite{ngangoue2021learning}, who write, \begin{quote} [\ldots] we find that the degree of ‘cursedness of beliefs’ is higher when the information contained in the price is less accessible: with price not yet realized, traders behave as if they tend to ignore the connection between other traders’ information and the price. \end{quote}